 Aims & Objectives

-The reconditioning programme aims to improve the fitness and strength of older people identified by Age UK Berkshire and referred to Get Berkshire Active.
+The reconditioning programme aims to improve the fitness, strength and mobility of older people identified by Age UK Berkshire and referred to Get Berkshire Active.

-This will be achieved by offering these individuals a series of one-to-one coaching sessions that are carefully tailored to meet the desired needs of the client to improve their strength, mobility and overall independence .
-Individuals will also be given a series of exercises to complete between one-to-one visits.
-On average, everyone will be seen 4 times (an initial 1.5hr intro/assessment session and 5 - 7 45 minute follow up personal training visits).
+This will be achieved by offering individuals a series of in home one-to-one coaching sessions that are carefully tailored to meet the desired needs of the client to improve their strength, mobility and overall independence .
+Individuals will also be given a series of strength and balance exercises to complete between one-to-one visits.
+On average, everyone will be seen 6 - 8 times (an initial 1.5hr intro/assessment session and 5 - 7 45 minute follow up personal training visits).

 The programme delivery follows a planned pathway with identified stages.